 While individual markets vary widely between cities and neighborhoods, the nationwide outlook for rental price growth is fairly dim.
-Zillow’s research team is projecting rent increases of just 1.7 percent over the next year.
-Zillow is forecasting that rents will rise in thirty-four of the thirty-five largest markets that they surveyed.
-However, growth will slow in eleven of them.
+The Zillow research team is projecting rent increases of just 1.7% over the next year.
+Zillow is forecasting that rents will rise in 34 of the 35 largest markets that they surveyed.
+However, growth will slow in 11 of them.

-The West Coast dominates Zillow’s list of the biggest projected rent price increases.
-Six of the ten most promising markets are on the Pacific Coast.
-Cincinnati is the only city east of the Mississippi River to make the top ten.
+The West Coast dominates Zillow's list of the biggest projected rent price increases.
+Six of the 10 most promising markets are on the Pacific Coast.
+Cincinnati is the only city east of the Mississippi River to make the top 10.

 Biggest Projected Gains:

-*Note that data from real estate site Zumper.com indicates that median 1-bedroom rental prices in San Francisco have fallen by 4.9 percent over the last year.
+*Note that data from real estate site Zumper.com indicates that median 1-bedroom rental prices in San Francisco have fallen by 4.9% over the last year.

-If you’re planning any major repairs or renovations, you might want to get cracking on them now.
-As the new administration clamps down on immigration policies, we may see a tightening of the labor market–particularly in the construction industry.
-This could result in rising wages, but also increasing construction and renovation costs–bad for landlords who wait too long to get their projects done.
+If you're planning any major repairs or renovations, you might want to get cracking on them now.
+As the new administration clamps down on immigration policies, we may see a tightening of the labor market, particularly in the construction industry.
+This could result in rising wages, but also increase construction and renovation costs—bad for landlords who wait too long to get their projects done.